OSU-NLP-Group/SeeAct/README.md

 ```
 Note: Some tasks may require manual updates to the task descriptions due to time sensitivity.

-We followed the 2-stage strategy of [MindAct](https://github.com/OSU-NLP-Group/Mind2Web) for fair comparison.
+We followed the 2-stage strategy of [MindAct](https://github.com/OSU-NLP-Group/Mind2Web) for a fair comparison.
 You can find the trained ranker model [DeBERTa-v3-base](https://huggingface.co/osunlp/MindAct_CandidateGeneration_deberta-v3-base) in the Huggingface Model Hub.

 ## Licensing Information